Wondering how to please a woman sexually? You’ve come to the right place.

 So you’ve found the clitoris.
 Congratulations to you and your healthy sex life!

-Direct stimulation may be exactly what some women want, but touching, rubbing or using a vibrator on the clitoris during foreplay or intercourse can be highly pleasurable for women, even if it’s not done at full intensity.
+Direct stimulation may be exactly what some women want, but touching, rubbing, or using a vibrator on the clitoris during foreplay or intercourse can be highly pleasurable for women, even if it’s not done at full intensity.
 Check in with your partner about what feels good, and go from there.

-It’s also a good idea to check in on your partner if they seem checked out, anxious, distracted or uncomfortable — more on communication in a moment.
+It’s also a good idea to check in on your partner if they seem checked out, anxious, distracted, or uncomfortable — more on communication in a moment.

 It’s particularly helpful for women who experience vaginal dryness or discomfort due to hormonal changes (see: menopause) or medications.
-We have more tips for great senior sex you should check out if you want to know more.
+We have more tips for great senior sex that you should check out if you want to know more.

 Kegels strengthen the pelvic floor muscles of both men and women, which improves sexual function and pleasure for you and your partner.
 These exercises can also be particularly helpful for men struggling with premature ejaculation (PE) by giving them greater control over their orgasms.

 Opening up to your partner about your threesome fantasy may or may not lead to the best weekend of your life.
-But generally speaking, fantasies are something you should absolutely share with your partner.
+But generally speaking, fantasies are something you should share with your partner.

 Many women have sexual fantasies they may feel embarrassed about or ashamed to share with their partners — something you can maybe understand yourself.
 Encouraging a woman to share her fantasies with you can help increase your shared intimacy.

 It can also lead to some cool experiences and growth in your relationship.
-Just don’t add names of mutual acquaintances when describing your fantasies — that’s not going to end well.

-Talking openly and honestly about likes, dislikes and boundaries with your partner can create a safe, comfortable space for both people to enjoy themselves, reduce performance anxiety and help everyone achieve orgasm.
+Talking openly and honestly about likes, dislikes, and boundaries with your partner can create a safe, comfortable space for both people to enjoy themselves, reduce performance anxiety, and help everyone achieve orgasm.

 Wanna know the secret to pleasing a woman?
 It’s putting the work in.